 The scenic drive from Lake Tekapo to Lake Pukaki follows State Highway 8 through the heart of the Mackenzie Basin.

 Tekapo is a well-known little town in Mackenzie Country.
-Tekapo tends to be very busy throughout the entire year with lots of tourists and tour buses passing through it, although it is much more quiet in winter.
+Tekapo tends to be very busy throughout the entire year with lots of tourists and tour buses passing through it, although it is quieter in winter.

 Lake Pukaki is a glacial lake that has become famous for its milky blue color and as the foreground to Mount Cook.
 I can promise you that Lake Pukaki looks much more impressive when you see it in person than it does in any photograph or video.
 You have to catch the lake on a sunny day, though, to get to see its mesmerizing blue color.

-State Highway 8 between Tekapo and Lake Pukaki is a pretty straight road with a few curves, so it’ll be fairly easy to drive at 100 km/h (62 mph) here.
+State Highway 8 between Lake Tekapo and Lake Pukaki is a pretty straight road with a few curves, so it’ll be fairly easy to drive at 100 km/h (62 mph) there.

-Approximately 14 km (9 mi) from Tekapo there is a private road called the Canal Road, which takes you to a salmon farm.
-This road leaves State Highway 8, follows the Tekapo-Pukaki canal, and then joins State Highway 8 again later on via Hayman Road.
-The Canal Road was recently closed to vehicles for canal repairs, so you cannot drive on it anymore.
+Approximately 14 km (9 mi) south of Tekapo, there is a private road called the Canal Road, which takes you to a salmon farm.
+This road leaves State Highway 8, follows the Tekapo-Pukaki Canal, and then joins State Highway 8 again later on via Hayman Road.
+The Canal Road was recently closed to vehicles, so you cannot drive on it anymore to get to Lake Pukaki from Lake Tekapo.

-The Lake Tekapo to Lake Pukaki scenic drive joins up with the Hwy 80 to Mount Cook National Park scenic drive, but before you reach the junction with Highway 80, make sure you stop at the Information Centre to get an iconic view of Mount Cook with Lake Pukaki in the foreground.
+The Lake Tekapo to Lake Pukaki scenic drive joins up with the State Highway 80 to Mount Cook National Park scenic drive, but before you reach the junction with State Highway 80, make sure you stop at the information center to get an iconic view of Mount Cook with Lake Pukaki in the foreground.

-From Christchurch, drive South in the direction of Timaru on State Highway 1.
-On State Highway 1, once you’ve passed Ashburton, you’ll see a sign for Mount Cook (Aoraki) and Geraldine.
+From Christchurch, drive south on State Highway 1 in the direction of Timaru.
+Once you’ve passed Ashburton, you’ll see a sign for Mount Cook (Aoraki) and Geraldine.
 Hook onto State Highway 79 to Geraldine.

 Continue driving on State Highway 79 until you reach Fairlie.
 In Fairlie, take State Highway 8 to Mount Cook and Tekapo.